 Special Features of Ravencoin

-While Satoshi Nakamoto, the founder of Bitcoin, intended the cryptocurrency to be decentralized, the technological know-how and advanced computing hardware required to mine it has resulted in centralization among a small pool of miners.
+While Satoshi Nakamoto, the founder (or group of founders) of Bitcoin, intended the cryptocurrency to be decentralized, the technological know-how and advanced computing hardware required to mine it has resulted in centralization among a small pool of miners.
 In recent years, because high amounts of energy are now required to mine Bitcoin, mining has been further centralized in a few regions of China, where cheap electricity is abundant.
 Critics have pointed out that this centralization in cryptocurrency mining nullifies one of its primary uses: decentralization.
-A truly decentralized cryptocurrency would require many mining nodes pulling their weight.
+A truly decentralized cryptocurrency would require many mining nodes to pull their weight.

-The Ravencoin blockchain attempts to solve this by creating math problems your average computer’s hardware is still capable of solving.
+The Ravencoin blockchain attempts to solve this by creating math problems your average computer’s hardware can solve.
 Specifically, Ravencoin uses special algorithms to prevent the need for specialized hardware to mine the digital currency.
 This keeps the sophistication of the puzzles from advancing too rapidly and pushing would-be miners out.

 Ravencoin uses an algorithm known as KAWPOW.

-In theory, this means almost anyone with a computer can mine Ravencoin, which is the kind of accessibility that has the potential to create many nodes.
-Ravencoin’s creators hope their take on cryptocurrency will lead to a truly decentralized digital coin as well as make both cryptocurrency and mining more accessible to the general public.
+In theory, this means almost anyone with a computer can mine Ravencoin, which is the kind of accessibility that can create many nodes.
+Ravencoin’s creators hope their take on cryptocurrency will lead to a truly decentralized digital coin and make both cryptocurrency and mining more accessible to the general public.

 |Inception||Jan.
 3, 2018|